MirceaKitsune/python_raytracer/README.md

   - terminate_hits: Limits the number of times a ray may hit a voxel before sampling stops.
 0 disables and is unlimited, 1 only allows direct hits (no bounces), 2 and above allows `this - 1` number of bounces.
 Note that transparent voxels count as hits, if volumetric fog is decreasing draw distance increase or disable this.
   - terminate_random: Probability that sampling stops earlier the further a ray has traveled.
 0 disables and lets all rays run at their full lifetime, 0.5 allows probabilistic termination to occur from halfway through a ray's life, 1 may terminate all rays but those just spawned in front of the camera.
 Improves performance but introduces noise in the distance.
   - threads: The number of threads to use for ray tracing by the thread pool, 0 will use all CPU cores.

+The object list is the first property that must be passed to the Window class.
+Object arguments include:

+  - origin: The center of the object will be located at this point in space.
+  - size: The bounding box of this object.
+Light rays will first make sure they're located inside this box before checking voxels.
+Voxels may only be added within the bounderies of this box, anything else will be ignored and produce a warning.
+  - active: Can be set to false to quickly disable this object so it's ignored by the raytracer.
+This is ideal as checking ray intersections with bounding boxes can be costly.

 ## Default material settings